 - Long Term (5 years +)

-Your short-term goal can be to establish a brand presence in your target market.
-After completing the initial research, you work on creating a presence that ensures that your brand has a top-of-the-mind recall.
+Your short-term goal can be establishing a brand presence in your target market.
+After completing the initial research, you create a presence that ensures that your brand has a top-of-the-mind recall.

 Also, the focus has to be on building a loyal community of users that can give you word-of-mouth publicity.
 A medium-term goal can be to be one of the top four players in the market.
 And a long-term goal can be to be the number 1 player in the chosen market.

 Most importantly, you need goals to give direction to your marketing strategy.
 Moreover, you can reorient your approach depending on your progress.

 Each international market is at a different stage in terms of income, penetration of digital media, and so on.

 For instance, a developed market like France is already in the advanced stage of mobile phone adoption.
 So they are less likely to try new apps.
 However, in markets like Brazil, smartphone use is on the rise.
 This presents an excellent opportunity for marketers to acquire customers at a lower cost.